redhat-performance/cluster-impairment-operator/README.md

 #### Duration

-The duration the script runs.
+The duration the script runs in seconds.
 It will try to sync the start and end time between all pods.
+If set to -1, it will run indefinitely (a year), until you remove the ClusterImpairment custom resource.
+This is good for testing that requires steady impairments.

-If the script is link flapping, set this to be short enough so that you
+If the script is link flapping, set this to be short enough so that if the link flap interrupts communication between the nodes, the daemonset will remove itself.

 #### Start Delay